 The theory of selective photothermolysis, introduced by Anderson and Parrish in 1983, revolutionized the field of lasers with the concept of selectively targeting a particular chromophore based on its absorption spectra and size.6 In selective photothermolysis, energy is delivered at a wavelength well absorbed by the target, within a time period less than or equal to the thermal relaxation time of the target.
 Based on this theory, Grossman et al began the search for a means to specifically eliminate hair utilizing light energy.
 They selectively targeted melanin in hair follicles using normal-mode, long-pulsed ruby lasers to achieve long-term hair removal.7 The preliminary studies with the ruby laser on hair follicles revealed the ability to induce a growth delay and permanent hair removal in some individuals.
 These early results opened a flood gate of research into the study of various wavelengths and a more in-depth look at laser–tissue interactions in the pursuit of long-term hair removal utilizing lasers and light devices.7–10

 Since the introduction of the first Food and Drug Administration (FDA)–approved hair removal laser system in 1996, the field of laser-assisted hair removal has grown tremendously.
 Currently, multiple lasers and light sources are available and marketed for the treatment of unwanted or excessive hair in both a clinical environment and, more recently, the home setting.
-The goals of ideal laser epilation are for the treatment to be practical and efficient, have ...
+The goals of ideal laser epilation are for the treatment to be practical and ...